CarlosLoboxyz/vimlatex/README.md

 3. Create Workspaces from dmenu prompt:
 	1. Edit multiple `.tex` files to generate a big PDF (thesis, documentation).
 4. Create a CLI version.
+5. Compile latex in the background when idle instead of when saved.